sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1400 - remove-header.md

 To recognize a header, this preprocessor starts at the top of the page and moves down the page, stopping as soon as it finds a nonrepeating element.

-These elements are recognized as "repeating":
+Sensible recognizes these elements as "repeating":

 - Elements whose y-extent doesn't overlap with any variable element
 - Positively incrementing page numbers

-These elements are not recognized as "repeating":
+These elements aren't recognized as "repeating":

 - Elements that change their alignment on alternate pages (for example, page numbers aligned alternately left and right, as in a book)
 - A repeating element that's missing from even one page (for example, from an intentionally blank page).